nqbao/go-sandbox/README.md

   * Clear and nice syntax.
   * Channel and goroutine is awesome, a lot more cleaner than in python where i have to use Condition for cordination.
+  * Concurrency is easy to reason.
+Everything is blocking, unless you let it `go`.
   * Strong-typed

 What I don't like about Go: